-March 27 – April 12: As students submit requests, our office will coordinate with Academic Departments to review/approve course requests
+As students submit requests, our office will coordinate with Academic Departments to review/approve course requests.

-April 12: The Study Abroad Office will begin enrolling all incoming exchange students
+Early November (TBD): The Study Abroad Office will begin enrolling all incoming exchange students.

 Research and identify courses that will be taught during the term that you plan to study at NC State using the course search tool.